vi2k6/Maintain-Bot/README.md

 ### About This Bot

-This Bot Is For Developers, If Your Bot Is Down, Use This Repo To Give Your Dear Subscribers Some Support By Providing Them Response.
+This Bot Is For Developers, If Your Bot Is In Pending Update/ Other Issues, Use This Repo To Give Your Dear Subscribers Some Support By Providing Them Response.

 ### How To Use The Bot